Tiefseetauchner/TiefDownConverter/docs/Markdown/Chapter 2 - Usage.md

 this is experimental?
 Yeah, so if you have issues, please report them.
 Even if you're thinking "this is not a bug, it's a feature".
 It likely isn't.

+## Smart Cleaning

+Smart cleaning is a feature that is relatively simple.
+If you enable it in your manifest, it will automatically remove stale or old conversion directories.

+Enable it with the `--smart-clean` and set the threshold with `--smart-clean-threshold`.
+The threshold is 5 by default.

+You can also manually trigger a smart clean with `tiefdownconverter project smart-clean` or a normal clean with `tiefdownconverter project clean`.
+The latter will remove all conversion directories, while the former will only remove the ones that are older than the threshold.